telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

 ##<a name="section4"></a>Cygnus
 ####<a name=”section4.1></a>Configuration
-[Cygnus](https://github.com/telefonicaid/fiware-cygnus) is a connector in charge of persisting `Orion` context data in certain configured third-party storages, creating a historical view of such data.
-In other words, `Orion` only stores the last value regarding an entity's attribute, and if an older value is required then you will have to persist it in other storage, value by value, using `Cygnus`.
+[Cygnus](https://github.com/telefonicaid/fiware-cygnus) is a connector in charge of persisting Orion context data in certain configured third-party storages, creating a historical view of such data.
+In other words, Orion only stores the last value regarding an entity's attribute, and if an older value is required then you will have to persist it in other storage, value by value, using Cygnus.

-In this architecture `Cygnus` do the translation between `Orion` and `Kafka`.
+In this architecture Cygnus do the translation between Orion and Kafka.
 First of all you have to follow a [quick start guide](https://github.com/telefonicaid/fiware-cygnus/blob/master/doc/quick_start_guide.md#installing-cygnus) for install it.
-Next step is create a properly agent for `Kafka`.
+Next step is create a properly agent for Kafka.
 Every agent has to configure three main elements:
-* Source: Where `Orion` notifications are received.
+* Source: Where Orion notifications are received.
 In our case we use port 5050 and HTTP protocol.
 * Channel: The bridge between Source and Sink.
 Here we can set the channel capacity and transaction capacity.
-* Sink: Catch the notifications sent from Source through channel and persist it into Kafka (in this case, but `Cygnus` is able to persist `Orion` context data in `HDFS`, `MySQL`, `CKAN`, `MongoDB`, `STH` and `DynamoDB`).
+* Sink: Catch the notifications sent from Source through channel and persist it into Kafka (in this case, but Cygnus is able to persist Orion context data in HDFS, MySQL, CKAN, MongoDB, STH and DynamoDB).

 Configure the agent like this:
 ```